JishTheFish20/SkyVet/README.md

 # HackMerced2024
-Animal and Plant Sickness detection using computer vison and drones
+Animal and Plant Sickness detection using computer vision and drones